ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 according to one of the following rules:
   * The argument is a function expression with defined result type that is the same as, or a subtype of, the defined type of the argument.
-  * The argument is a primitive value and the defined type of the  argument is `Value` or any type of which `Value` is a subtype.
+  * The argument is a literal primitive value and the defined type of the  argument is `Value` or any type of which `Value` is a subtype.
   * The argument is a Singular Path and the defined type of the argument is `OptionalNode` or any type of which `OptionalNode` is a subtype.
   * The argument is a `filter-path` or a Singular Path and the defined type of the argument is `OptionalNodes`.